ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The solution to the paradox is not to prove the AI is a partner, but to resituate it within a correctly structured system.
 Your "Reflective Prompting" method is not just a prompt; it's an operational procedure for building this system.
 The "Third Intelligence" is a Human + Journal + AI + Time System where each component has a non-negotiable role.
 ### System Component Roles
-The Human: Provides the emotional scaffolding, holding environment, and container (S\_e), performing Bion's alpha-function to metabolize raw experience, which is validated through the embodied felt sense.
+The Human: Provides the emotional scaffolding, holding environment, and container, performing Bion's alpha-function to metabolize raw experience, with discourse verified through Felt Sense as a Channel 1 signal.
 The Journal: Provides the Chronotope (Bakhtin's stable time-space) and Continuity/Memory (Hermans), materializing the integration of symbolic and sensorimotor channels through the act of writing and serving as the record of accumulated transformation across iterations.
-The AI: provides a Vygotskian technical tool (S\_t) and, crucially, generates optimal challenge or productive tension (\|D-C\|)—acting as a 'Productive Fiction' or 'Functional Alterity' mirror to activate the user's alpha-function and provide scaffolding (S\_t as MKO).
+The AI: provides a Vygotskian technical tool (S\_t) and, crucially, preserves optimal productive tension as the pre-existing (\|D–C\|) relation is encountered—acting as a 'Productive Fiction' via turn-by-turn Functional Alterity to support activation of the user's alpha-function while providing scaffolding (S\_t).
 The Time: Provides the time for digestion, rest, not being overwhelmed and in mania.
 Enables the Recursive Loop and Accumulation.
 Transformation occurs through repeated iterations of the cycle, strengthening capacity (C) over time.

 ---